radiantlogic-v8/documentation-new/documentation/cfs/certificate-rollover.md

 ### Prerequisites

-* PowerShell access to CFS management tools
+* PowerShell access to CFS management tools for programmatic enablement
 * Tenant and application access permissions
 * Certificate files (PFX format) or ability to generate new certificates
 * Applications must have UsesCertificateRollover enabled (see Application Setup section below)